Intro to Behavioral Ethics

 The University of Texas at Austin

-These concepts, and others covered in our series, certainly do not exhaust the ethical traps that our minds can lay for us, but they make a good start at warning people who sincerely want to act ethically about psychological biases and organizational pressures that may trip them up.
-This information should be very helpful to people who want to improve the ethicality of their decision making and actions, and to firms that wish to create environments in which their employees’ ethical decision making can flourish.”
+These concepts, and others covered in Ethics Unwrapped, certainly do not exhaust the ethical traps that our minds can lay for us, but they make a good start at warning people who sincerely want to act ethically about psychological biases and organizational pressures that may trip them up.
+This information should be very helpful to people who want to improve the ethicality of their decision making and actions, and to businesses and other organizations that wish to create ethical environments in which their employees’ ethical decision making can flourish.”